Skip to content

 1 / 1

-The company states that 100% of wood from supplying factories/operations is traceable to the level of forest management unit.
+The company reports that 100% of wood supply is traceable to FMU level.

 • Certification standards Certification standards